DreamWorks Animation: Universal Pictures era (2016–present)

 On November 6, 2018, it was announced that Meledandri would be helping Universal and DreamWorks to revive the Shrek franchise.
 Meledandri intends, however, to retain the original voice actors, as he pointed out they were perhaps the most memorable parts of the series.
 The first film in this collaboration, Puss in Boots: The Last Wish, on which Meledandri served as executive producer, was released in December 2022 to universal acclaim and commercial success.
 On January 9, 2019, DeFaria stepped down from his position as president of the company, with DreamWorks Animation Television head Margie Cohn promoted to oversee all film and television operations.

 On January 16, 2020, five new DreamWorks Animation shows were announced for Hulu and NBCUniversal's new video streaming service Peacock.
 On August 5, 2022, DreamWorks announced plans to release their rendering software MoonRay as an open-source software in late 2022.
 It was released on March 15, 2023.

 On October 6, 2023, Cartoon Brew reported that DreamWorks Animation was moving away from producing films in-house at their Glendale campus to rely more heavily on outside studios after 2024, as part of a layoff by chief operating officer Randy Lake in a series of meetings the previous month; low morale was also reported.
 According to the report, Sony Pictures Imageworks was named as the animation service for one of two unannounced films scheduled for 2025, the film being a sequel.
 The film would use a "mixed production model", in which pre-production would be done in-house at DreamWorks along with approximately 50% of the asset build and one hour of production, while Imageworks would handle the other 50% of asset builds and 20 minutes of shot production.
 The film was later revealed to be The Bad Guys 2.

-In November 2024, DreamWorks Animation celebrated its 30th anniversary, while it was revealed that the company would venture into live-action filmmaking for the first time with its involvement on the live-action remake of How to Train Your Dragon, which was released on June 13, 2025, it was then followed by Gabby's Dollhouse: The Movie, which was released on September 26, 2025, which marked the company's first live-action film that was not a live-action remake.
+In November 2024, DreamWorks Animation celebrated its 30th anniversary by expanding into live-action filmmaking.
+This new venture began with the live-action remake of How to Train Your Dragon (released June 13, 2025), followed by Gabby's Dollhouse: The Movie (released September 26, 2025), which marked the studio's first original live-action project rather than a remake.